w3c/wai-media-guide/planning.md

 The checklists below cover audio-only content and video content, and pre-recorded and live.
 They include:
 * What is required in the Web Content Accessibility Guidelines (WCAG) standard at Level A, AA, and AAA. _([WCAG](#wcag-standard) is explained below.)_
 * What is needed to meet user needs, beyond WCAG.
-(If there are no 'A's, then it is not required in WCAG.)
+(If it doesn't have any 'A', then it is not required in WCAG.)

 The links below go to a web page in this resource with details on understanding and implementing each thing.